 Swing state: Let's say I turn over Swing State.
 You would turn over a card, and I would turn over a card.
 If the total of the two cards is an even number, I would win all the cards in the hand.
 If the total of the two cards is an odd number, you would win all the cards in the hand.

 Let's say you turn over a card, and I turn over Swing State.
-I would turn over one more card, and if the total value of the two cards is even, I would win all the cards in the hand.
-If the total value of the two cards is odd, you win all the cards.
+We'd both turn over one more card, and if the total value of the three cards is even, I would win all the cards in the hand.
+If the total value of the exposed cards is odd, you would win all the cards.

 Russian Collusion: Let's say you turn over a card and I turn over Russian Collusion.
-We play rock, paper, scissors for each remaining card in the hand.
-There will be four rounds.
-If I win the first round, I can pick up the card you turned over or any one of the three that are face-down.
+We play rock, paper, scissors for each card in the hand.
+We'll play four rounds, one round for each remaining card.
+Whoever wins a round can take any card, and we play until each card is won.

 The Last Two Hands